threefoldfoundation/info_sdk/src/capacity_layer/0-DB.md

 ## Network consideration

-0-DB server are running on 0-OS node and exposed on the 0-OS nodes over public IPv6 addresses.
+0-DB server is running on 0-OS node and exposed on the 0-OS nodes over public IPv6 addresses.
 The address of a specific 0-DB remains constant over time.
-This means even in the event a node reboot, the 0-DB will automatically starts and have the same IP address.
+This means even in the event a node reboots, the 0-DB will automatically start and have the same IP address.

 ## Useful links and extra documentation